minimal3dp/vibration-experiments/README.md

 Vibration-Experiments
 ==============================

-Project Data foto test vibrations on a 3D printer and to test reduction methods
+Project Data to test vibrations on a 3D printer and to test reduction methods

 Project Organization
 ------------